RonJanielleFerrer/NEC_4203-LAB--REPORT-4/README.md

 A helical antenna consists of a conductor wound into a helix shape.
 It is commonly used for satellite communication because it can produce circular polarization and good directivity.
 Helical antennas are also used in space communication and GPS systems.

 <div align="center">
 <img width="500" height="500" alt="image" src="https://raw.githubusercontent.com/dexterestacion/NEC-4203-LAB-REPORT-4/refs/heads/main/Additional%20data/Antenna/Helical%20antenna/Helical%20antenna.jpg" />
 </div>

 ### Slot Antenna

+A slot antenna is formed by cutting a narrow slot in a conductive surface such as a metal plate or waveguide.
+When excited by RF energy, the slot radiates electromagnetic waves similar to a dipole antenna.
+Slot antennas are commonly used in microwave systems and radar applications.

 <img width="500" height="500" alt="image" src="https://raw.githubusercontent.com/dexterestacion/NEC-4203-LAB-REPORT-4/refs/heads/main/Additional%20data/Antenna/Slot%20antenna/Slot%20antenna(Bottom).jpg" />

 <img width="500" height="500" alt="image" src="https://raw.githubusercontent.com/dexterestacion/NEC-4203-LAB-REPORT-4/refs/heads/main/Additional%20data/Antenna/Slot%20antenna/Slot%20antenna(Top).jpg" />

 ### Paraboloid Simple Dipole

+A paraboloid antenna uses a parabolic reflector to focus electromagnetic waves into a narrow beam.
+A simple dipole is placed at the focal point of the reflector and acts as the feed antenna.
+This arrangement produces high gain and strong directivity, making it suitable for satellite and microwave communication.

 <img width="500" height="500" alt="image" src="https://raw.githubusercontent.com/dexterestacion/NEC-4203-LAB-REPORT-4/refs/heads/main/Additional%20data/Antenna/Parabolod%20simple%20dipole/Paraboloid%20simple%20dipole(Top).jpg" />